zeromq/czmq/README.md

     //  Destroy a ring container
     CZMQ_EXPORT void
         zring_destroy (zring_t **self_p);

+    //  Prepend an item to the start of the ring, return 0 if OK, else -1.
+    //  Leaves cursor at newly inserted item.
+    CZMQ_EXPORT int
+        zring_prepend (zring_t *self, void *item);

+    //  Append an item to the end of the ring, return 0 if OK, else -1.
+    //  Leaves cursor at newly inserted item.
+    CZMQ_EXPORT int
+        zring_append (zring_t *self, void *item);

+    //  Append an item to the end of the ring, and insert into the ring
+    //  dictionary, so that you can find the item rapidly using zring_lookup.
+    //  If you do a lot of item searches, this is faster than zring_find,
+    //  which is at worst an O(N) operation.
+When items leave the ring, they
+    //  are always removed from the dictionary.
+Returns 0 on success, -1 if
+    //  the key already existed in the dictionary, or heap memory ran out.
+    CZMQ_EXPORT int
+        zring_insert (zring_t *self, const char *key, void *item);

+    //  Find an item in the ring, looking first at the cursor, and then from the
+    //  first to last item.
+If a comparator was set on container, calls this to
+    //  compare each item in the ring with the supplied target item.
+If none
+    //  was set, compares the two item pointers for equality.
+If the item is
+    //  found, leaves the cursor at the found item.
+Returns the item if found,
+    //  else null.
+    CZMQ_EXPORT void *
+        zring_find (zring_t *self, void *item);

+    //  Search the ring dictionary for an item, by key.
+If the item is in the
+    //  dictionary (via zring_insert), then sets the ring cursor to the item,
+    //  and returns the item value.
+If not, leaves the cursor unchanged, and
+    //  returns NULL.
+    CZMQ_EXPORT void *
+        zring_lookup (zring_t *self, const char *key);

+    //  Detach an item from the ring, without destroying the item.
+Searches the
+    //  ring for the item, always starting with the cursor, if any is set, and
+    //  then from the start of the ring.
+If item is null, detaches the item at the
+    //  cursor, if set.
+If the item was found and detached, leaves the cursor at
+    //  the next item, if any, and returns the item.
+Else, returns null.
+    CZMQ_EXPORT void *
+        zring_detach (zring_t *self, void *item);

+    //  Remove an item from the ring, and destroy it, if the item destructor is
+    //  set.
+Searches the ring for the item, always starting with the cursor, if
+    //  any is set, and then from the start of the ring.
+If item is null, removes
+    //  the item at the cursor, if set.
+If the item was found and removed, leaves
+    //  the cursor at the next item, if any, and returns 0.
+Else, returns -1.
+    CZMQ_EXPORT int
+        zring_remove (zring_t *self, void *item);

+    //  Search the ring dictionary for an item, by key.
+If the item is in the
+    //  dictionary (via zring_insert), then removes the item from the ring and
+    //  calls the item destructor, if any is found.
+Returns 0 if the item was
+    //  found and removed, else -1 if not found.
+    CZMQ_EXPORT int
+        zring_delete (zring_t *self, const char *key);

+    //  Delete all items from the ring.
+If the item destructor is set, calls it
+    //  on every item.
+    CZMQ_EXPORT void
+        zring_purge (zring_t *self);

+    //  Return number of items in the ring
+    CZMQ_EXPORT size_t
+        zring_size (zring_t *self);

     //  Return the item at the head of ring.
 If the ring is empty, returns NULL.
     //  Leaves cursor pointing at the head item, or NULL if the ring is empty.